FullHuman/purgecss-docs/guides/wordpress.md

-# Wordpress
+# WordPress

-Based on the [gist](https://gist.github.com/frnwtr/5647673bb15ca8893642469d3b400cba) made by @frnwtr, `purgecss-with-wordpress` is a set of templates for Wordpress CMS.
+Based on the [gist](https://gist.github.com/frnwtr/5647673bb15ca8893642469d3b400cba) made by @frnwtr, `purgecss-with-wordpress` is a set of templates for WordPress CMS.

 ## Getting Started